 He decided to wish for the uneventful for as the Bible instructed him, pursuing the occult or supernatural was unwise.
-He resigned to search for the truth of the woods as it existed in the real world; that is to say he wanted to get the best possible description of the environment and not worry about the ridiculous notions of spirits.
+He resigned to search for the truth of the woods as it existed in the real world; meaning he wanted to get the best possible description of the environment and not worry about the ridiculous notions of spirits.

 He began once again taking notes, noting the trees, the pond, the sounds of the wind and so forth as he trudged through.
 The mosquitoes swarmed him.
 No doubt the pond supplied them with fresh breeding grounds.
-Two hundred years ago, with the lack of insecticides and mosquito catching machines that existed today, the mosquito’s pestilence would have been worse.
-Fighting a war or even burying a treasure in the midst of their intolerable biting and buzzing must have been maddening.
+Two hundred years ago, with the lack of today’s insecticides and mosquito catching machines the mosquito’s pestilence would have been worse.
+Fighting a war or even burying a treasure amid their intolerable biting and buzzing must have been maddening.

-Minutes later, he exited the woods onto a private lane whose entrance opened on an east side road that led to the beach.
-Barnaby had noticed the lane before on his trips to the beach and his discussion with the old woman but had not given much consideration to where it led.
-Steel cable blocked the entrance and he figured whatever stood at the end belonged to the county as he assumed no person could live in the woods.
+Minutes later, he exited the woods onto a private lane whose entrance opened on an east side road leading to the beach.
+Levi had noticed the lane before on his trips to the beach and his discussion with the old woman but had not given much consideration to where it led.
+Steel cable blocked the entrance and he figured whatever stood at the end belonged to the county as he assumed no person lived in the woods.

-Now with the discovery of the hunting bluff he determined the owner of the bluff must live at the end of the lane; perhaps only during hunting season which would account for the blocked entrance.
+Now with the discovery of the hunting bluff he determined the owner of the bluff must live at the end of the lane; perhaps only during hunting season which explained the blocked entrance.

-Emboldened by his courageous trip through the woods, Barnaby decided to see what rested at the lane’s end.
+Emboldened by his courageous trip through the woods, Levi decided to see what rested at the lane’s end.
 He walked for no more than a minute, and checked behind him as he went for a car that might arrive home, before he saw a clearing ahead.
 A small home stood at its center.
 He saw no cars in the yard and the long grass suggested no one had stayed at the house for weeks if not months.
-Barnaby studied the house for several minutes hoping a person would come out so he could put on a smile and strike up a conversation.
+Levi studied the house for several minutes hoping a person would emerge with whom he might strike up a conversation.

 White paint curled in patches on the outside but the porch boards appeared flat and firm.
-Whoever owned it visited.
 A few outbuildings stood to the right of the house.
 Judging by the distance of the trees, the home had a small backyard.
 The house looked a little run down but not altogether uninviting.
-When the breeze picked up you could smell the salt air from the beach and its close proximity to the water must have made this home a quaint summer getaway.
+When the breeze picked up he smelled the salt air from the beach Its proximity to the water made this home a quaint summer getaway.

-Barnaby wandered around back to get a look at a patch of woods he had not yet seen to record any varying characteristics.
+Levi wandered around back to get a look at a patch of woods he had not yet seen to record varying characteristics.
 He saw a small open shed with a riding mower sitting underneath.
-A wind chime clanged together from the small roof covering the rear steps of the house.
-The woods looked no different from this perspective than any other.
-Indeed he safely assumed they were the same all throughout.
+A wind chime hanging from the roof covering the rear steps clanged in the bay breeze.
+The woods appeared no different from this perspective than any other.
+Indeed, he safely assumed they looked the same all throughout.

 “May I help you?” asked a firm voice from behind.

-Barnaby jumped and gave the appearance he was guilty of an evil deed.
+Levi jumped suggesting he was up to no good.
 He spun around to see a woman staring at him from behind her screen door.

 “I’m sorry,” he sputtered, “I didn’t realize anyone was home.
 That’s not to say I go into people’s yards when I think they aren’t there but I didn’t know anyone lived here,” he said fumbling with the words.

-She didn’t respond or make any attempt to ease his anxiety.
+She didn’t respond or attempt to ease his anxiety.

-Barnaby put on the friendliest face he could muster.
-“My name is Barnaby Lowe.
+Levi mustered his friendliest face.
+“My name is Levi Schroeder.
 I’m a writer.”
-This last statement Barnaby considered a fib since he considered only individuals with published works could call themselves writers and though he had written a great deal, he had yet to sell any of his writings.
+This last statement Levi considered a fib since he regarded only individuals with published works could call themselves writers and though he had written a great deal, he had yet to sell any of his writings.
 He knew however this woman would warm faster to the idea of a writer in her yard, than a simple trespasser.

 “I’m writing a story on these woods,” he continued pointing to the trees behind her home.

-She glanced at them but a moment and returned her attention back to him.
+She glanced at them but a moment and returned her attention to him.

-The screen door made it difficult to read her face so he continued speaking, hoping to relax her.
+He struggled to read her face behind the screen door so he continued speaking, hoping to relax her.
 “There is an interesting story behind these woods that I’m going to base my new book on and I wanted to get a good description of the area.
-I saw your lane from the road but didn’t think anyone lived down here.”
+I saw your lane from the road and that’s why I’m here.”

-Barnaby’s smile faded, concerned he would do little to improve her mood by explaining the trees amongst which she lived might be haunted.
-He perked up and proceeded as though he were re-telling a merry old legend and decided to start with the most positive, intriguing aspect of the story.
-“Well they say there is buried treasure in the woods.”
+Levi’s smile faded, concerned he would improve her mood little by explaining the trees amongst which she lived might be haunted.
+He perked up and proceeded as though he re-told a merry old legend and decided to start with the most positive, intriguing aspect of the story.
+“Well they say treasure is buried in the woods.”

-Barnaby of course didn’t believe this to be true but knew the possibility of buried treasure would interest her the most and get her mind onto other things.
+Levi of course didn’t believe this true but knew the possibility of buried treasure would best distract her.

 “Well, somewhere in Old House Woods.
 The woods are pretty big.
 They might not necessarily be here but I suppose it’s possible.”